 So this year’s trip, falling as it did in the third week of March, could have brought clear skies and amazing vistas.

 I don’t normally write ahead of a walk , if I was planning a trip up K2 I could spin it out with talk of meetings and kit planning.
 Actually, if I was doing a long distance trail (a true Hike with some over-nighting) then I’d share plans.
-But all of the hikes I … Keep reading >
+But all of the hikes I do are a bit shorter than that.
+They’re still tough … Keep reading >

 I tackled the Rhinogs this weekend.
 I had them billed in my mind as great training for the Yorkshire 3 peaks but they turned out to really challenging in their own right.
-To find them not challenging, I would have had to have been a bit fitter and also not … Keep reading >
+To find them not challenging, I would have had to have been a bit fitter and also not so plagued on a couple of steep boulder climbs with … Keep reading >